MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-authenticate-crossplat.md

 -   [Planning Security Credentials for Accessing UNIX and Linux Computers](plan-security-crossplat-credentials.md)

-    Provides an overview of using credentials to install and maintain agents on UNIX and Linux computers and how they are configured to use Run As accounts and Run As profiles.
+    Provides an overview of using credentials to install and maintain agents on UNIX and Linux computers and how they're configured to use Run As accounts and Run As profiles.

 -   [How to Set Credentials for Accessing UNIX and Linux Computers](manage-security-create-crossplat-credentials.md)